 You may also attach an excel spreadsheet with the same data rather than copying it into this table.
-If you do attach a spreadsheet, please write "See Attachment" below.

-Outfall ID Latitude / Longitude Sample date Parameter (Nitrogen, Phosphorus, Bacteria, or Other pollutant of concern) Results Name of Laboratory (if used) Follow-up required?
+Outfall ID Latitude & Longitude Sample date Parameter (Nitrogen, Phosphorus, Bacteria, or Other pollutant of concern) Results Name of Laboratory (if used) Follow-up required?

-2017 through 2021 - No MS4 stormwater outfalls to impaired waters were screened.
+2017 through 2023 - No MS4 stormwater outfalls to impaired waters were screened.

-It is anticipated that wet weather screening and sampling to impaired waters will be conducted in 2022.
+2024 - It is anticipated that wet weather screening and sampling to impaired waters will be conducted.